ep1401/COS-ECE-473-Spring-2025-Final/Assignments/Assignment1/README.md

 # Submission

 You will need to submit the addresses of your deployed contracts.
 Please make sure you deploy and interact with your contract using the public address you had provided to us at the start of the class. **Make sure you verify your contract on etherscan**- this would make it easier for you to interact with it and for us to check it.
 Verifying the contract makes the contract code show up in high level Solidity as opposed to low level Bytecode on Etherscan.
 To verify the contracts follow these steps:
 1. Get an Etherscan API key [from here](https://docs.etherscan.io/getting-started/viewing-api-usage-statistics).
+You will need to create a free account on Etherscan.
 2. Use the key to verify your contract using the [Remix contract verification plugin](https://remix-ide.readthedocs.io/en/latest/contract_verification.html).

 Because this code will be used in later parts, make sure you are able to interact with your smart contracts via Remix or Etherscan.
 Test the main functionalities of the tokens like `transfer`, `transferFrom`, and `mint`, `burn` for sAsset.
 Note that we use [Access Control](https://docs.openzeppelin.com/contracts/4.x/access-control) in sAsset to govern who can mint and burn tokens.
 The contract creator can grant minter and burner roles to other accounts by calling the `grantRole` function.
 You can select different accounts under *Account* to test these functions.